cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 3.md

 H_n = H_{n-1} + \frac{1}{n}
 $$

+---

 3. Describe a recursive algorithm that computes the sum of all the elements in a two-dimensional array of integers.
 You can either use pseudocode or write out a few sentences.

+> [!tip]- Hint!
+>
-Hint: it might be helpful to first think about how you would solve this problem using `for` loops.
+> It might be helpful to first think about how you would solve this problem using `for` loops.
 Then, take that solution and convert it to a recursive algorithm.